 The Economic Condition

 Your country or region’s economic condition can influence your decision on whether to buy a house now or later.
 This is something out of your control, especially during this worldwide pandemic.
-Even though the market is starting to rise again, houses in good neighborhoods are in short supply.
+Even though the market is starting to rise again, houses or condos in good neighborhoods are in short supply.
 It can be difficult to come up with the money for your home because most people’s income is lower now due to social distancing having most companies close down.
 The point is, what we see today is an example of bad timing to buy a home for most people.
 But once the economy starts showing positive and appealing indicators, people will be more inclined to spend money on a house.
 Remember to check your finances, equity for homes, and the economic conditions thoroughly before purchasing a home to make sure you’re making the right choice.

 Your Debt-To-Income Ratio